ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 #### describe

 It's used to group different tests on our code.
 This is very helpful when we see the tests results.
-Here we have two different describes:
+In the code above, we have two different describes:

 - The first one will group **all** our tests.
 It has a description indicating that we are going to test the JavaScript language.
 - The second one indicates us that we will test the different types and operators that JavaScript has.

 As you can see, those are just information strings.
-We will see how they are shown in the test results page.
+When we execute our tests, they appear in the page grouping the different tests we have.
+This is very helpful when we have a lot of tests, to identify where is a test that is not passing.

 #### it

-It receives an `string` that indicates what we will test.
+It receives a `string` that indicates what we are testing.
 It has to be a clear description about what we are going to do.
 In our example, we are testing that JavaScript considers the numbers to be equal to their string representation.

 #### expect